‘The Masked Singer’ Spoilers: Mouse Revealed To The Iconic Dionne Warwick

 Firstly, the number 1979 was a reference to her self-titled album.

 The football scenes shown in the package was because she’s a Raider’s fan.
-20 years ago on her birthday, Al Davis made her an honorary coach for the Raiders.
+On her birthday 20 years ago, Al Davis made her an honorary coach for the Raiders.

 Warwick told the panelists that it’s been an absolute pleasure being Mouse and that she had the best time.